I Can Help

 "I Can Help" is a song written and performed by Billy Swan.
-Released in July 1974, the song was a big crossover smash, reaching No. 1 on both the Billboard Hot 100 and Hot Country Singles charts late that fall.
-Although Swan had other charting singles on both the Hot 100 and country charts, the song is generally recognized as being Swan's only major hit single release.
+Released in July 1974, it became a big crossover smash some four months later, reaching No. 1 on both the Billboard Hot 100 and Hot Country Singles charts in November.
+Although Swan had other charting singles on both the Hot 100 and country charts, the song is generally recognized as his only major hit single release.
 However, Swan had continued success as a songwriter for other artists and as a session musician.

 Production

 Billy Swan secured his own recording deal with Monument Records, after his return to Nashville in August 1973.
 From the time he secured the deal, Swan began the composition of "I Can Help" in a music room which his wife, Marlu, had converted from a closet inside the small duplex that they shared close to Centennial Park.
 Swan has revealed that he used a "Rock" preset, from his Rhythm Master drum machine, when writing the song; "It played 16ths and sounded like a sock cymbal, so I just started playing these chords along with it, and the song came in about 20 minutes.
 I didn't always write that quickly, but from my experience the ones that come quickly are the good ones.
 "Lover Please" was like that, and so was "Everything's the Same".
 With "I Can Help" I actually wrote the three verses first, and since I needed something to put between the second and third verse I then came up with the bridge.
 The whole thing just came out of the air, including the words."